cdli-gh/annodoc/index.md

 	nu-banda3 gu4[-ak]

 While the the relationship between *nubanda* and *gu* may be either (or both) gentival and compound (according to Krecher’s thought), we annotate it as genitive only.

+According to Jagersma (2010, p.90), "[a] noun phrase can also contain another noun phrase in the locative (§7.7.2), directive (§7.6.2), terminative (§7.8.2), or ablative (§7.10)".

+	# Jagersma, Chap.
+5 (11)
+	# ‘with five hides per (lit.“in”) two shekels of silver’
+	# (Nik 1:230 5:2-3; L; 24)
+	1	kù	kù.g	silver	0	LOC	marked on 3
+	2	giĝ4	giĝ4	shekel	1	nmod	unit, would be nmod if preposed
+	3	2-a	2='a	two=LOC	2	nummod
+	4	/	_	_	1	punct
+	5	kuš	kuš	hide	1	ABL	marked on 5
+	6	5-ta	5=ta	five=ABL	5	nummod

+This example isn't fully clear because context is not given.
+In an alternative analysis, both could also be considered oblique arguments of a clause, with the relation between them established by the verb.
+If both interpretations are possible, annotate morphologically marked arguments other than genitives as clausal rather than adnominal arguments.

 #### "Functional obliques"